ChengTang/lauriekell.github.io/Home.md

 A range of [tutorials](https://www.flr-project.org/doc/) are also available.

-If you want to install `mydas` from this GitHub repository then `devtools` needs to be installed
+The `mydas` package can be installed from this repository using `devtools`

 ```{r}
 install.packages("devtools",dependencies=TRUE)